Anchorage's bright starry nights are nature’s perfect backdrop for dancing northern lights, also known as the aurora borealis.

 Best Aurora Views Near Anchorage

 Weather conditions and man-made light greatly influence the ability to see auroras, so it’s best to be in a location known for clear, dark skies.
 Fortunately, one doesn’t have to travel far from downtown Anchorage to find prime aurora viewing locales.
-Many sightseeing tours focus on northern lights too.
-Below are just a few prime aurora viewing spots:
+Going with an expert can help increase your odds as well.
+Below are just a few prime aurora viewing spots and guides focused on northern lights in the winter:

 Summer Aurora Views